 Bonds"), finance the acquisition and construction of certain public capital improvements (the Project), establish a reserve fund for the Bonds (funded part in cash and part from a reserve fund surety bond), and to pay the costs of issuance of the Bonds.
 The 1997 Bonds were issued to purchase the CFD 1990-1 bonds (the "Local Obligations", which are recovered by special assessment revenues from CFD 1990-1.
 CFD 1990-1 annually levies parcels within the district boundaries in order to repay the Local Obligations held by the Authority.
 The Local Obligations were issued for the purpose of paying a portion of the cost of construction of a middle school located with the jurisdiction of the Mt.
 Diablo School District, located in the City of Clayton.
 In addition, proceeds of the Local Obligations were used to acquire certain site preparation work on the ball and playing field property conveyed to the City.
-All construction improvements were completed as of the fiscal year ended June 30, 2016.
+All construction improvements were completed as of the fiscal year ended June 30, 2017.

-Principal payments on the 2007 Special Tax Revenue Refunding Bonds are payable on September 2 of each year.
-Interest payments are payable semi-annually on March 2 and September 2.
+Principal payments on the 2007 Special Tax Revenue Refunding Bonds are payable on September 2nd of each year.
+Interest payments are payable semi-annually on March 2 and September 2nd.
 The bonds are non-City obligations and are secured by revenues received by the Authority as the result of the payment of debt service on the CFD 1990-1 Local Obligations.
-As of June 30, 2016, the outstanding balance of the non-city bond obligation was \$2,565,000.
+As of June 30, 2017, the outstanding balance of the non-city bond obligation was \$2,240,000.

-Principal payments on the bonds are due September 2nd each year through final maturity in 2022.
-Interest payments are due on March 2nd and September 2nd.
-Total principal and interest remaining on the bonds is \$2,941,906, payable through September 2022.
-For the current year, principal and interest paid were \$296,000 and \$108,140, respectively.
-As the debt service on the Local Obligations exceeds that of the 2007 Special Tax Revenue Refunding bonds, the application of levy credits is considered annually by the City Council in their review and approval of the annual CFD 1990-1 parcel tax levy.
-These levy credits result in the gradual use of the balance of net position restricted for debt service through the maturity of the 2007 bonds.
+Principal payments on the bonds are due September 2 each year through final maturity in 2022.
+Interest payments are due on March 2 and September 2.
+Total principal and interest remaining on the bonds is \$2,520,415, payable through September 2022.
+For the current year, principal and interest paid were \$325,000 and \$96,219, respectively.
+As the debt service on the local obligations exceeds that of the 2007 Special Tax Revenue Refunding bonds, the application of levy credits is considered annually by the City Council in their review and approval of the annual CFD 1990-1 parcel tax levy.
+These levy credits result in the gradual use of net position restricted for debt service through the maturity of the 2007 bonds.